quicwg/base-drafts/draft-ietf-quic-transport.md

 version negotiation and establishment of 1-RTT keys.
 Once both conditions are met, a sender switches to sending packets using the short header ({{short-header}}).
-The long form allows for special packets - such as the Version Negotiation packet - to be represented in this uniform fixed-length packet format.
+The long form allows for special packets - such as the Version Negotiation packet - to be represented in this uniform packet format.
 Packets that use the long header contain the following fields:

 Header Form: